 - Ground Flaxseed Meal- Acts as an egg replacement in this recipe.

-- Cane Sugar- Regular granulated sugar can also be used.
+- Brown Sugar- I recommend brown sugar, but coconut sugar can also be used.

 - Dried Cranberries- Orange flavored cranberries are yummy too in this cake.